LKochan123/Culinary-recipes/readme.md

 ### About project:
 Culinary recipes project is a blog about my grandma recipes.
-Users can see it on website, comments and do some other things.
+Users can see it on responsive website, comments and do some other things.

 ### Technologies:
   - Django 4.1